iszczesniak/cpp/memory/index.md

 {% include_relative materialization.cc %}
 ```

-A result is returned by a function directly in its destination, e.g.,
-a variable that is initialized with the result.
-The idea is to create
-the result in its destination, so that it doesn't have to be copied
-(copy-initialized) or moved (move-initialized) there.
-Just like the
-constructor elision!

-However, **the materialization is mandatory**, while the elision is
+**Materialization is mandatory**, while elision is not.
+The returned
-not.
-The returned value is never (no exceptions) moved (or copied),
+value is never (no exceptions) moved (or copied), and so its type
-and so its type doesn't need to have the move (or copy) constructors,
+doesn't need to have the move (or copy) constructors, as shown in the
-as shown in the example below.
+example below.

 ```cpp
 {% include_relative mandatory.cc %}